AlicanTanacan/Ubiqum-IOT-Analytics-Task-1/README.md

 In this task we are asked to analyze the Individual household electric power consumption data set.

+Data Frame:
+Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
+Different electrical quantities and some sub-metering values are available.

 Attribute Information:
 1.date: Date in format dd/mm/yyyy
 2.time: time in format hh:mm:ss